 Do you suffer from – SOSOSS – same ole’ same ole’ salmon syndrome?

-Many of us buy our beautiful fresh salmon with the intention of curating something fancy for dinner and once we get home it seems all those fancy ideas that jazzed us up - goes out the window and we do the same ole’ recipe we did last time.
-Well, we are here to shake things up for you.
-Give you some new fun recipes and techniques to add to your repertoire.
+Many of us buy our beautiful fresh salmon with the intention of curating something fancy for dinner.
+Once we get home, however, it seems that all those fancy ideas that jazzed us up go out the window, and we do the same ole’ recipe we did last time.
+Well, we’re here to shake things up and give you some fun new recipes and techniques to add to your repertoire.
 Hope you’re ready… you’re about to be CURED!

-We reached out to three chefs asking for their favorite curing mixtures so you can dine like royalty in the comfort of your own home!
+We reached out to three chefs and asked for their favorite curing mixtures so you can dine like royalty in the comfort of your own home!

 Pernod Cured Verlasso Salmon w/ espellete